kbrom/imanage/README.md

-iManage
+#iManage
 =======

-iManage is state of the art project management sexy web app!
+iManage is a role based project management web app built with laravel!